paypal/paypal-ios/Guides/integration-guides/venmo-checkout.md

 ### Go live

 - [ ] Switch `.sandbox` to `.live` and use your live client ID and merchant ID.
-- [ ] Verify the Universal Link return and custom-scheme fallback work in a release build.
+- [ ] Verify the Universal Link return works in a release build; confirm your order's `return_url`/`cancel_url` share the same domain as that Universal Link.
+Confirm `com.venmo.touch.v2` is declared under `LSApplicationQueriesSchemes`.
 - [ ] Confirm success, cancel (`VenmoError.isCheckoutCanceled`), and other failures are handled.
 - [ ] Contact your PayPal account team to enable Venmo for production traffic.